Oklahoma

 Hydration pack or extra water

-Morning rounds in late summer start hot; the course has cart stations but bring your own supply.
+Morning rounds in late summer start hot; The course has cart stations but bring your own supply.

 Bug spray for evenings